 The Executive Headteacher is Mrs K Smith.
 The Head of School is Mrs A Jocelyn.

-This policy was developed in September 2022.

-This policy was signed off by the Governing Body/IEB/Proprietors on September 2022

-The policy will be reviewed in September 2023.
+This policy was developed in September 2023.
+This policy was signed off by the Governing Body/IEB/Proprietors in October 2023.
+The policy will be reviewed in September 2024.
 The Designated Safeguarding lead (DSL) who takes the lead for Child Protection is Mrs A Jocelyn.

-The Deputy Designated Safeguarding lead(s) are Mrs K Smith, Mrs G Brearley and Mrs H Harding.
+The Deputy Designated Safeguarding lead(s) are Mrs K Smith, Mrs G Brearley and Mrs F Helliwell.
 The name of the Designated Teacher for Children who are Looked After is Mrs A Jocelyn.

-The named Member of the Governing Body for Safeguarding is

-Mrs E Lawley
+The named Member of the Governing Body for Safeguarding is Mrs E Lawley